Your toddler will reach a lot of development milestones between ages 2 and 3 and you can help them achieve these in several ways.

 With encouragement, they will become better at using a spoon, but you might need to be patient and expect some mess with meals.

-Your toddler is likely to enjoy playing with other children, in pretend play, singing, and games that seem to copy things that family members do such as cooking or using a remote control.
+Your toddler is likely to enjoy playing with other children, in pretend play, singing, and games that seem to copy things that family members do such as cooking or using household items and tools.

 You will see improvement in your toddler’s ability to: